python/devguide/gitbootcamp.rst

 Scenario:

-- A contributor made a pull request to cpython.
+- A contributor made a pull request to CPython.
 - Before merging it, you want to be able to test their changes locally.

 Set up the following git alias::